For what?

 After successfully entering the password, we are shown a welcome text in the terminal, which tells us that the remote system is ready to execute our commands.

-4. Configuring the Wireguard Server
+4. Configuring the server Wireguard

 In the terminal, enter the following commands (you can copy to the clipboard, and paste in the terminal by pressing the right mouse button):